 - 4 cups packed fresh baby spinach

-- Optional toppings: freshly grated Parmesan cheese fresh basil or parsley
+- Optional: freshly grated Parmesan cheese for serving

 - Cook pasta in a large pot of salted water until al-dente.
 Reserve 1 cup pasta water and drain remaining.
 Return cooked pasta to pot.

 - Divide pasta evenly into 6 bowls.
-Garnish with freshly grated Parmesan cheese and fresh herbs.
+Garnish with Parmesan cheese (or nutritional yeast) if desired.